jcoliz/yofi/README.md

 you like.
 Even if you're not a developer, you may find it interesting to have your personal finance manager accessible from any device anywhere anytime, yet still running on hardware you control.

-## Try it!

-There is a read-only demo instance of YoFi hosted at [www.try-yofi.com](https://www.try-yofi.com), with realistic sample data.

 ## Deploy it

 The fastest and simplest way to bring up YoFi for your own use is to deploy it to Azure.